tkravits/tkravits.github.io/_posts/Java/2020-10-16-introToJava.md

 permalink: /:categories
 ---

-A repo with various introductory Java projects utilized from Programming With Mosh
+I'm looking to expand my knowledge base from Python to include Java.
+This contains a repo with various introductory Java projects utilized from Programming With Mosh.

 I've created a <a href="https://github.com/tkravits/introToJava">basic mortgage calculator</a>